formation-res/pg-docstore/README.md

 The `transact` function creates a new docstore with it's own isolated connection and the same parameters as its parent.
 The isolated connection is used for the duration of the transaction and exclusive to your code block.
-This prevents other parts of your code from sending sql commands on the connection.

-If you are used to blocking IO frameworks this may be a bit surprising.
-However, we need this because connections in jasync are shared and queries are non blocking.
-Without using an isolated connection, other parts of your code might run their own queries in your transaction, which of course is not desirable.
+It will commit / rollback as needed.

 ```kotlin
 store.transact { tStore ->